BuvinJT/distbuilder/docs/QuickStart.md

 Additionally, the "Qt Installer Framework" is recommended.
-This component is not a hard requirement, but is strongly recommended, so that you may employ the distbuilder installation building features.
+This component is not a hard requirement, but is *strongly recommended*, so that you may employ the distbuilder installer creation features.

 QtIFW can be acquired from: [QtIFW Downloads](http://download.qt.io/official_releases/qt-installer-framework)